-Environmental Activists Ready To Help - The E.A.R.T.H.
+Environmental Activists Ready To Help (EARTH) - The E.A.R.T.H.
 Club's purpose is to engage in environmental projects dealing with beautification, safety, and conservation, ''to work today for a better tomorrow."
 Membership is free and open to all students.

-Global Movie Club - To adhere to its mission statement, Global Movie Club (GMC) will: broaden the worldview of the participants; introduce major film genres and directors; allow students to discuss crosscultural implications in conjunction with the International Club at EGC; survey foreign and limited release films; allow participants to discuss films that depict "human experience" and explore the answers to the question, "What is human?"; promote meeting the General Education Learning Outcomes I, II, III, VI and XII; support reading across the curriculum.
+Global Movie Club - To adhere to its mission statement, Global Movie Club (GMC) will: broaden the worldview of the participants; introduce major film genres and directors; allow students to discuss crosscultural implications in conjunction with the International Club at EGC; survey foreign and limited release films; allow participants to discuss films that depict "human experience" and explore the answers to the question, "What is human?".